Condo/high rise inspections and reporting

 Submit inspection reports to Village Building Official

-Phase one and two reports must be submitted to the Village of North Palm Beach building official.
-For questions or concerns about the requirements, email the Village Community Development Department at condoconcerns@village-npb.org.
+Phase one and two reports must be submitted to the Village of North Palm Beach Building Official.
+To submit reports or for any questions or concerns about the requirements, email the Village Community Development Department at condoconcerns@village-npb.org.

-The new state law also requires all affected buildings (those 3 stories or higher) to report basic identifying information by January 1st.
+The new state law also required all affected buildings (those 3 stories or higher) to report basic identifying information by January 1st, 2023.
 Florida Statute 718.501(3)(a) requires all condominium and cooperative associations with buildings 3 stories or higher to file a report with important identifying information with the Division of Florida Condominium, Timeshares and Mobile Homes on or before January 1, 2023.
 The Division is part of the Florida Department of Business & Professional Regulation (DBPR).

 The information needed by by the State Division is: